securitybulletin/securitybulletin.github.io/_drafts/2017-09-08-weekly-brief-september-8-2017.md

 ## Middle East

-The **Israeli** air force [bombed a military facility in **Syria**](https://www.washingtonpost.com/world/israeli-airstrikes-target-syrian-research-center-linked-to-chemical-weapons/2017/09/07/2230abda-93a5-11e7-b9bc-b2f7903bab0d_story.html) that had been linked to the production of chemical weapons.
+**Israeli** rockets [struck a military facility in **Syria**](https://www.washingtonpost.com/world/israeli-airstrikes-target-syrian-research-center-linked-to-chemical-weapons/2017/09/07/2230abda-93a5-11e7-b9bc-b2f7903bab0d_story.html) that had been linked to the production of chemical weapons on Thursday.
+A day earlier, U.N. human rights investigators had concluded that the [Syrian government was responsible](http://www.bbc.com/news/world-middle-east-41173133) for a chemical weapons attack against a city held by rebels in April.